Booking.com: best prices

 Cudillero is in the Asturias region of Spain.
-It is generally thought to be one of Spain's most beautiful villages.
+It is a small fishing port and is generally thought to be one of Spain's most beautifull villages.

 Cudillero is a delightful fishing port on the Costa Verde on the Atlantic Coast of Spain.
 This coast is popular with French and Spanish holidaymakers but because the weather is more changeable than the Mediterranean coasts it is relatively undiscovered by the English tourist market.
 It has therefore remained relatively unspoilt and retains a real local flavour.

 Cudillero is one of the nicest fishing ports on this stretch of coast.
 Its houses climb uphill above the sea and the cobbled plaza.
 The houses are all painted different colours and stretch out in a semi-circle around the bay.
 There are plenty of bars and cafes and, of course, sea-food restaurants - many of them around the plaza next to the port.
 Climb to the top of the village for some great views and a chance to admire the lovely houses as you wander past.

 The port of Cudillero contained inside a square walled area is filled with fishing boats, especially on an evening when the boats come back with their day's catch.
 If you stroll to the lighthouse of Cudillero you can get great views of the coast and it is a pleasant stroll from the village.
 The coast near the lighthouse is stunning.
 Fans of 'Mago de Oz' will recognise this bay from the "La costa del silencio" video.

 Cudillero is a harbour rather than a beach but the Playa Aguilar is just 3km east of Cudillero and is the closest beach.